PrestaShop/ps_googleanalytics/Readme.md

 PrestaShop modules are open-source extensions to the PrestaShop e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.

-Google Analytics is compatible with all versions of PrestaShop 1.7
+Google Analytics is compatible with all versions of PrestaShop 1.7 and 1.6

 ### Requirements